How Illinois Residents Can Get Low-Interest Energy Efficiency Loans

-There’s a lot of talk these days about saving money off utility bills by making simple, energy-efficient improvements around your home and changing the way you do certain things.
+There’s a lot of talks these days about saving money off utility bills by making simple, energy-efficient improvements around your home and changing the way you do certain things.
 Upgrading to CFL light bulbs or setting back your thermostat when you’re not home can be good first steps to cut energy costs, but some energy efficiency improvements, such as upgrading to an energy-efficient furnace or installing high-efficiency windows, can carry significant price tags.

 While some expensive improvements may be worth it in the long run, the upfront costs might be too high for many Illinois residents.
 But since the benefits of energy efficiency include everything from lower utility bills to less pollution to less strain on the electric grid, it’s important that financing be available for homeowners who need it.
 To help Illinois homeowners, Energy Impact Illinois (EI2), an organization led by the Chicago Metropolitan Agency for Planning (CMAP), has partnered with several local banks and credit unions to make sure homeowners can get low-interest energy efficiency loans.